AbassO71/Djibouti-Gis-Hotlink/README.md

 # Djibouti-Gis-Hotlink
 Djibouti Gis Hotlink is aiming at the numerisation of GIS shapefiles.
 It is utilised in a various ways.
-Students, business people, tourists...
+Specialy utilisation: Students in the university, business people, tourists, United Nation Orgaisations, Ngos.

-The division of the Republic of Djibouti:
+The Administrative divisions of the Republic of Djibouti: the divisions are in 7 level:

 As part of the collection of information in the surveys, the following RDD Territorial Division is used:
 • afr_dji_l02_2011 the Republic of Djibouti (RDD);
 RDD constitutes the second level administrative unit.
-The total area of ​​the country is 23,700 km².
+The total area of the country is 23,700 km².

 • afr_dji_l03_2011 the Regions;
 The region constitutes the 3rd level administrative unit.
 The administrative manager is the Prefect of the Region.